uvemas/opos/17Lenguaje_Java/Tema 17 Lenguaje de programacion Java.md

 [Baeldung](https://www.baeldung.com/java-primitives)

-The eight primitives defined in Java are int, byte, short, long, float, double, boolean and char.
-These aren't considered objects and represent raw values.
+The eight primitives defined in Java are:

+- integers: byte, short, int, long
+- floating numbers: float, double
+- boolean: boolean
+- character: char

+These aren't considered
+objects and represent raw values.
 They're stored directly on the [stack](https://www.guru99.com/stack-vs-heap.html).

 The simplest primitive data type is boolean.
 It can contain only two values: true or false.
 It stores its value in a